lmondada/dphil-thesis/content/03_compiler/03_toyir.md

 compiler technologies, so that proposals and contributions we are about to make can be applied regardless of the underlying technical details.

-But begfore we proceed to doing that, a burning question must be addressed: how will all the advanced quantum compiler optimisations developed so far with mostly a circuit model in mind transfer to IR-based representations?
+But before we proceed to doing that, a burning question must be addressed: how will all the advanced quantum compiler optimisations developed so far with mostly a circuit model in mind transfer to IR-based representations?
 To answer this, let us spend the rest of this chapter surveying some of